Azure/GPT-RAG/docs/AZDO-SETUP.md

 azd pipeline config --principal-name $prod_principal_name --provider azdo
 ```

-After performing the above steps, you will see corresponding files to your azd environments in the .azure folder.
+After performing the above steps, you will see corresponding files to your azd environments in the `.azure` folder.

-If you run 'azd env list', you will see the newly created environments.
+If you run `azd env list`, you will see the newly created environments.

 You may change the default environment by running `azd env select <env-name>`, for example: